daytonn/modjs-architecture/README.md

 })(myapp);
 ```

 This module assumes that a `foo.js` file exists inside the `plugins` directory.
 This line will find that file and include it in the dashboard.js file that is compiled into the application directory.
 Notice that the file is referenced from the application folder so the `require` line needs the `../` prepended to the path.
-Also notice that we do not need to add the `.js` because Sprockets only compiles javascript files.
+Also notice that you do not need to add the `.js` because Sprockets only compiles javascript files.
 In this way you can manage all the dependencies of a given module without including another script tag in your application.

 The plugins, lib, and test directories are just arbitrary folders for various script assets.
 The elements and models directories have special meaning to the modjs framework.

 ## Elements

 In this day and age of javascript programming, it seems everyone starts with a DOM polyfill like jQuery or Prototype.
 Using these frameworks, it's become practice to cache the DOM selections so the element can be referenced many times without querying the DOM again.
-In practice this means that our code tends to be littered with statements querying the DOM for specific elements to be acted on.
+In practice this means that the code tends to be littered with statements querying the DOM for specific elements to be acted on.
 At best they are all defined in one place.
 At worst they are strewn about the code making it easy for teams to duplicate effort and create inefficient code.
-Either way it can end up creating a lot of noise in our scripts amd can become hard to manage.
+Either way it can end up creating a lot of noise in scripts and can become hard to manage.
 Mod.js solves this problem by using `//= require` to separate the DOM selections from the module file that uses those elements to define behavior.
-This keeps our module file clean and only concerned with behavior.
+This keeps the module file clean and only concerned with behavior.
 Let's take a look at how this might look in practice, again using the `dashboard` module example:

 ```js
 (function(app) {